 Besides a high level of energy efficiency, Passive House buildings and buildings refurbished to the EnerPHit Standard offer an optimum standard of thermal comfort and a high degree of user satisfaction as well as protection against condensate related damage.
 In order to guarantee this, the minimum criteria mentioned below must also be complied with in addition to the criteria in Sections 2.1 to 2.3.
-With the exception of thermal comfort, these requirements also apply for PHI Low Energy Buildings.
+With the exception of the minimum U-values for thermal comfort (Table 6, on the right), these requirements also apply for PHI Low Energy Buildings.